Background pattern

 Liver problems

 Treatment with Stivarga may increase the risk of severe liver problems.
-Seek medical attention immediately if you experience any of the following symptoms:
+Seek medical help immediately if you experience the following symptoms:

 • Dark urine